 All reviews are screened for inappropriate language by an automated filter as they are uploaded.
-This filter picks up and blocks over 100 common swear words unfortunately the inventiveness of many children's minds means they can come up with swear words we've never heard before, we do try and keep up but inevitably some will get through.
+This filter picks up and blocks over 100 common swear words.
+Unfortunately the inventiveness of many children's minds means they can sometimes get a swear word through, however as we read all reviews weekly these are then picked up, and subsequently added to the swear filter.

 If you see something offensive please report this to us at email@example.com